Market Making via Reinforcement Learning in China Commodity Market: Developing ATS for China Commodity Market

 A performance test on Xtrader's latency has been conducted.
-We built a simple market making strategy.
-The strategy will submit a limit order on the best price all the time, which puts a very high demand on the efficiency of the ATS.
-For every tick(500ms), the MM will cancel the order and resubmit the limit order at the best price.
-This strategy has been run to accumulate $2000$ submitions for both limit orders and cancel actions.
+We built a simple speed test strategy.
+The strategy will submit limited orders at the best price and cancel them immediately, which puts a very high demand on the efficiency of the ATS.
+For every 500ms, the agent will cancel the order and resubmit the limit order at the best price.
+This strategy has been run to accumulate $2000$ submission.
 Table \ref{tab:lantency} summarizes the inner and external latency.
-The average inner latency is 8 ms while the external latency is $35$.
-This result is still far slower than micro-level trading system used in the first-tier quantitative hedge fund.
-However, when compared to the external latency(web latency) which is $35$ ms, this is temporarily negligible.
+The average inner latency is 400 us, while the external latency is $35$ ms. This result is still far slower than the nano-level trading system used in the first-tier quantitative hedge fund.
+However, when compared to the external latency(web latency), which is $35$ ms, this is temporarily negligible.
 Therefore, the current bottleneck is the web service which can be easier solved if it is deployed on co-location.
-In the future, we can improve the structure of Xtrader or re-implement it in C++ to further improve its inner latency.
+In the future, we can improve the performance of Xtrader by re-implementing it in C++ or using FPGA.